 The Selection Committee will determine all matters relating to the selection process.

-Monies payable to the recipient of an award shall be paid in two instalments each yearafter census date of study period 2 and study period 1 of the following year in which the award is made.
+Monies payable to the recipient of a scholarship shall be paid in four instalments after census date of study period 2 and study period 1 of the following year in the months of July, October, January, April.

 The recipient of the scholarship shall continue to receive the award on condition that in the opinion of the Selection Committee, and on advice from the Dean of College in which the recipient is undertaking a course of study, that the recipient maintains a satisfactory level of performance.
 Where it is determined that the level of academic performance is unsatisfactory the Selection Committee may in its absolute discretion cancel the award or suspend the award for such time as it may determine and/or until academic performance is considered satisfactory.